LuxLang/lux/documentation/book/the_lux_programming_language/chapter_17.md

 But there is still another type of constraint that is probably not going away any time soon.

-If a programmer or a company write a piece of software on some language, they have made a very significant investment.
+If a programmer or a company write a piece of software in some language, they have made a very significant investment.

-If tomorrow, they realize that another language might be a better fit for what they need, it might be too costly for them to rewrite their software on the new language.
+If tomorrow, they realize that another language might be a better fit for what they need, it might be too costly for them to rewrite their software in a new language.

 Cross-platform support for Lux is not just about accessing as many devices as possible, but also about being able to inter-operate with as many languages as possible.

 Being able to interact with and extend a Python server, or a Lua script.

 Ideally, I would like Lux to be able to inter-operate with every programming language that exists, thereby giving Lux programmers the capacity to write any program they want for any device; and the capacity to extend any codebase without being forcefully tied to any legacy language or implementation.